SanketMarathe2001/Netflix-Clone/README.md

 # Building a Netflix Clone with NextJS, TailwindCSS & Prisma

-This is a repository for a Netflix Clone tutorial using NextJS, TailwindCSS & Prisma.
+This is a repository for a Netflix Clone using NextJS, TailwindCSS & Prisma.

 ### DEMO